Blog/Comparisons & Alternatives

 Wati's pricing breaks down into three tiers.
 Here are the details:

 Growth ($59/month with annual billing) is aimed at small teams.
 It includes 3 users, 15,000 broadcasts per month, 1,000 automation triggers, and 2 integrations.
 Good enough to get started.
 Basic Shopify is included (abandoned cart, confirmations), but deeper integration costs extra.
+Important: The Growth plan does not allow additional users.
+You're locked to 3.
 Monthly billing: $69.

 Pro ($119/month with annual billing) gives you 5 users, unlimited broadcasts, 2,000 automation triggers, and 5 integrations including HubSpot.
 Plus advanced analytics, CTWA tracking, and smart retargeting.
 If you're using WhatsApp as an actual marketing channel — not just for support — you'll end up here quickly.
+Additional users cost $39/month.
 Monthly billing: $149.

 Business ($279/month with annual billing) offers 5 users, 5,000 automation triggers, unlimited integrations including Salesforce, IP whitelisting, and a dedicated customer success manager.
 This is built for larger operations — with one catch: even here, only 5 users are included.
-Every additional user costs $39 per month.
+Every additional user costs $89 per month — more than double the Pro plan rate.
 Monthly billing: $349.
 One detail Wati likes to highlight: The Business plan includes a 5% discount on the messaging rate card.
 Sounds nice.
 In practice, it only pays off at very high volumes — and by then, you've already eaten the $279 base fee plus extra user costs.

 Important: Broadcast limits may be high or "unlimited" — but messages themselves are not included in the base fee.
 You pay for those separately.
 And that's where it gets interesting.